Prescription charges for people with cystic fibrosis

-Please check if you can get help from the NHS Low Income Scheme before you make an application to the Cystic Fibrosis Trust for a one off grant to cover the cost of a 12-month Prescription Prepayment Certificate.
+Please check if you can get help from the NHS Low Income Scheme before you apply to the Cystic Fibrosis Trust for a PPC grant.

 What is the Government’s position on prescription charges?

-What is the Cystic Fibrosis Trust’s position on prescription charges?
+What is Cystic Fibrosis Trust’s position on prescription charges?

-We believe that all adults with cystic fibrosis should be exempt from prescription charges, wherever they live in the UK, for the following reasons:
+We believe that all adults with CF should get all their prescriptions for free, wherever they live in the UK, for these reasons:

-- Cystic fibrosis is a life-shortening medical condition for which daily medication is essential.
-Adults with CF are often considerably disadvantaged in economic terms by their condition.
-Further financial hardship is caused by having to pay prescription charges.
+- Cystic fibrosis is a life-shortening condition and daily medication is essential.
+Adults with CF are often economically disadvantaged by their condition.
+Paying prescription charges makes this worse.

-- It is illogical and unjust that others with similar or less serious conditions are exempt from prescription charges whilst those with CF are not.
+- People with similar or less-serious conditions are exempt from prescription charges whilst people with CF are not.
 We think this is unfair.

-We are part of the Prescription Charges Coalition (PCC) – a group of over 40 organisations campaigning to end unfair prescription charges for people with long-term medical conditions.
+We are part of the Prescription Charges Coalition (PCC).
+This is a group of over 50 organisations campaigning to end unfair prescription charges for people with long-term medical conditions.
 The PCC actively campaigns on this issue and has published reports on prescription charges which can be found on their website.